TangLitEn/multistage_approval_gform/README.md

 Too good to be true?
 Here's the pitfall, this system is not meant to be large-scaled, cause the email that can be sent out by free Gmail account per day through API call is 100 recipients, so in normal usage, I won't put the school email for those Main Committees, unless it goes to the staff, then I will put in the Staf's school email.

 With that being said, you can leave the school emails empty for certain positions BUT NOT the Gmail.
 Gmail is important as it represents the identity of different positions.

+You may test the remaining function remaining by running the ```testQuota()``` function, the execution log will tell you how many quota left.

 # Improvements
 1. Currently, if any of the workflow is stuck, means that the person never respond, then the people will need to go and remind the person, probably in the next update might come up with a function to do that.